Upgrade to an easier payment experience for Korean customers

 If you use

-korea_localas part of data reporting pipelines, you'll need to update them to use the new payment method types too.
+korea_localas part of data reporting pipelines, you need to update them to use the new payment method types too.

 3Review Korean local card subscription renewals

 Customers can use Korean local cards to pay for subscriptions.
-After we deprecate the previous korea_local payment method type, new transactions for subscription renewals, upgrades and downgrades, one-time charges, and other changes will use south_korea_local_card instead.
+Now that we've deprecated the previous korea_local payment method type, new transactions for subscription renewals, upgrades and downgrades, one-time charges, and other changes use south_korea_local_card instead.

 There's no disruption to customers paying with Korean local cards or impact on your revenue.
 Customers will continue to be charged using the Korean local card they saved when they signed up for the subscription.

-If you store the payment method type for a subscription in your database, update it when you receive related transaction webhooks after the deprecation date.
+If you store the payment method type for a subscription in your database, update it when you receive related transaction webhooks.

 There's a new south_korea_local_card object that returns details about the Korean local card used to pay, like the last 4 digits of the card number and the card brand.